Pacific Heat: Broadcast

 The series premiered on Netflix in the United States, United Kingdom, Ireland, and Canada on 2 December 2016, streaming all episodes simultaneously.

 Reception

 Pacific Heat has received generally negative reviews from critics.
 Review aggregator Rotten Tomatoes reported a 17% "rotten" rating.
 The critic consensus is yet to be reached.
-Metacritic reported a score of 27 out of 100 indicating "generally unfavorable reviews".
+Metacritic reported a score of 27 out of 100 indicating "generally unfavourable reviews".
 The Guardian and The A.V.
 Club criticised the series, accusing it of imitating the art style of the American animated series Archer.